mbogonko/Predicting-Recipe-Rating/README.md

-# Investigation on the Relationship Between Amount of Sugar and Rating of Recipes
+# Investigation on the Relationship Between Amount of Carbohydrate and Rating of Recipes

-Authors: Angela Hu & Cecilia Lin
+Author: Mhone Bogonko

 ## Overview

-This data science project, conducted at UCSD, focus on exploring the relationship between the rating of a recipe and the proportion of sugar contributing to the total calories of the given recipe.
+This data science project, conducted at UCSD, focuses on exploring the relationship between the rating of a recipe and the amount of carbohydrate in the recipe.

 ## Introduction

-Food is a critical component of our daily lives, and cooking is a hobby that brings joy and satisfaction for many.
-While there are many of us who have a sweet tooth and love sugary food, the health risks associated with them, such as diabetes, are not negligible.
-According to the National Diabetes Statistics Report from Centers for Disease Control and Prevention, 11.6% of the US population have diabetes and over 38.0% of people over 18 years old have prediabetes.
-With this information in our mind, we want to investigate the relationship between rating and the amount of sugar present in the recipe. **We wonder if people would rate a sugary recipe lower due to the health concerns relating to it**.
-To do so, we are analyzing two dataset consisting of recipes and ratings posted since 2008 on [food.com](https://www.food.com/).
+With many people on diets and tracking their carbs, I wondered if people would want lower carb recipes and like healthier recipes they enjoy. **I will investigate if people would rate a lower carb recipe high due to wanting to be healthy**.
+To do so, I am analyzing two dataset consisting of recipes and ratings posted since 2008 on [food.com](https://www.food.com/).
 The original purpose of the datasets is for the recommender system research paper, [Generating Personalized Recipes from Historical User Preferences](https://cseweb.ucsd.edu/~jmcauley/pdfs/emnlp19c.pdf) by Majumder et al.

 The first dataset, `recipe`, contains 83782 rows, indicating 83782 unique recipes, with 10 columns recording the following information: